sidgurun/Lya_zelda/docs/Tutorial_DNN.rst

 The particular values that you print will be slightly different when you run it, but more or less it should go in the same direction.

-Tha was fun, hah?
+That was fun, hah?
 Now you know how to use the deep neural network scheme in `zELDA`.